Ohio Marijuana Testing License

 Does Ohio Require Testing for Marijuana and Marijuana Products?

 Yes.
 Per House Bill 523, laboratory tests must be carried out on medical marijuana and marijuana-infused products before they are sold at licensed dispensaries.
 Medical marijuana tests are essential to ensure uniformity in the quality of cannabis produced and dispensed to patients.
+Also, the law legalizing recreational cannabis in the state requires recreational cannabis to be tested for impurities and toxins in the same manner as medical marijuana.

 Section 3796.21 of the Ohio Revised Code authorizes testing laboratories to collect medical marijuana samples from licensed cultivators, manufacturers, and dispensaries for testing.
 According to HB 523, the Ohio Department of Commerce must establish the testing standards and procedures for medical marijuana samples.
 Also, the Department is authorized to: